xjenosa/seneca-cep146-f25-presentation1/SCRIPT.md

+Slide 1: Title Slide
+Title: Digital Payment Platforms: The Leap from Cash to Mobile Wallets
+Subtitle: Apple Pay, WePay, VinPay, GoPay & the Global Financial Shift Points to include:
+Your name
+Course / Class info
+Date
+Speaker Notes:
-Hello everyone, today I’ll be talking about digital payment platforms and services — things like Apple Pay, WePay, VinPay in Vietnam, and GoPay in Indonesia.
+“Hello everyone, today I’ll be talking about digital payment platforms and services — things like Apple Pay, WePay, VinPay, and GoPay.”

-Over the past decade, digital payment platforms have shifted from being convenient add-ons to becoming central pillars of entire economies.
-What’s especially fascinating is how different regions have adopted them.

-In countries like the United States, digital payments grew gradually, layered on top of an existing system of cash, checks, and especially credit cards.
-But in many developing economies, the transition has been very different.
-Places like China, Vietnam, and parts of Africa essentially skipped over credit cards and even traditional banks.
-Instead of relying on decades of banking infrastructure, people jumped directly from cash to smartphone-based wallets.

-This means millions of people who never had a bank account can now store money, pay bills, and transfer funds instantly — all through mobile apps.
-It’s an example of what’s called “leapfrogging technology,” where late adopters don’t copy the older model but instead jump straight into the new one.

-But this rapid shift also has huge geopolitical and economic implications.
-For decades, America has had an outsized role in global finance through networks like SWIFT, Mastercard, and Visa.
-These systems gave the U.S. tremendous influence, because so much of the world’s money flowed through institutions it could monitor and even sanction.

-Now, with the rise of local digital payment platforms — especially in Asia — that monopoly is being challenged.
-Transactions can increasingly bypass U.S.-controlled systems.
-It’s reported that Donald Trump and other American policymakers have expressed frustration with this trend, because it could weaken the leverage the U.S. has long enjoyed over the global financial system.

-So on one hand, digital payment platforms are empowering everyday people, bringing financial inclusion to communities that were left out before.
-On the other hand, they’re also reshaping global power dynamics — and software is right at the center of it.

-To close, I’d like to leave you with a question:
+Slide 2: What Are Digital Payment Platforms?
+Points to include:
+Mobile-based wallets and apps for payments
+Examples: Apple Pay, WePay, VinPay, GoPay
+Enable sending, receiving, and storing money digitally Speaker Notes:
+“These platforms have evolved from convenience tools to central parts of entire economies, enabling instant payments and mobile money storage.”

+Slide 3: Leapfrogging Technology
+Points to include:
+Many countries skipped credit cards & banks
+Direct transition: cash → digital wallets
+Examples: China, Vietnam, Indonesia, parts of Africa Financial inclusion for unbanked populations
+Speaker Notes:
+“In many developing countries, people jumped straight from cash to digital wallets, bypassing credit cards and even banks.
+This allowed millions who never had a bank account to participate in the economy.”

+Slide 4: Global Implications
+Points to include:
+Traditional U.S. influence via SWIFT, Mastercard, Visa Digital wallets challenge U.S. global financial monopoly Trump’s frustration with this trend
+Speaker Notes:
+“For decades, the U.S. had enormous leverage in global finance.
+Now, local payment platforms allow countries to bypass SWIFT and U.S.-controlled payment networks, shifting power dynamics.”

+Slide 5: Benefits of Digital Payments
+Points to include:
+Financial inclusion
+Faster, more secure transactions
+Reduced reliance on cash
+Enables new business models & e-commerce
+Speaker Notes:
+“These platforms empower people and businesses, enabling transactions that were previously impossible or inefficient.”

+Slide 6: Risks & Challenges
+Points to include:
+Security & privacy concerns
+Potential for new monopolies
+Dependence on software & mobile infrastructure
+Speaker Notes:
+“While digital payments are powerful, they also come with risks — from cybersecurity threats to potential new monopolies in local markets.”

+Slide 7: Thought-Provoking Question
+Points to include:
-If software-driven payment platforms can bypass traditional banks and even U.S.-controlled systems, will this lead to a more open and fair global economy — or will it simply create new monopolies in different parts of the world?
+“If software-driven payment platforms can bypass traditional banks and U.S.-controlled systems, will this lead to a more open and fair global economy — or create new monopolies elsewhere?”

-Thank you.
+Speaker Notes:
+“I’ll leave you with this question to consider as we think about the impact of software on global finance.”